paunstefan/astrophi/README.md

 The main feature is to work as an intervalometer that also calculates the total exposure time and the number of frames.

+Before starting you need to move the file `static/index.html` to the `/var/www/` directory.

 To start the program run the following command:
 ```
 astrophi [work_directory] [port]